nhsconnect/Dose-Syntax-Implementation/pages/explore/explore_sender_reqs.md

 <tr>
 <td bgcolor="#dfefff"><b>FHIR-SR-02</b></td>
 <td>FHIR Mandate - Where it is indicated that a document recipient <u>is not required to act</u> on the contents of a FHIR document, the originating system <b>MUST</b> set:<br/>
-MessageHeader.extension(ITKMessageHandling) - RecipientType = "FI" (For Information).
+MessageHeader.extension(XXXXXXXXXXXXXXMessageHandling) - RecipientType = "FI" (For Information).
 </td>
 <td bgcolor="#dfefff">Y</td>
 <td bgcolor="#dfefff">N</td>